 - Learning Outcomes

-- A highly develop ability to critically analyse current issues in marketing theory and relate the relevant literature to particular problems or challenges facing business
+- A highly developed ability to critically analyse current issues in marketing theory and relate the relevant literature to particular problems or challenges facing business.